jepsen-io/jepsen/doc/plan.md

 ## Visualizations

+- Add a plot for counters, showing the upper and lower bounds, and the observed value
 - Rework latency plot color scheme to use colors that hint at a continuum
 - Adaptive temporal resolution for rate and latency plots, based on point density